D-MAN-I/Project-1/README.md

 * Add note instructing the user to click the modal contents' *closeBtn* after each panel response has been submitted
 * Creat additional modals timed to appear when user submits either 1): a correct answer: or, when the a wrong answer
-* Add capability for up to 3 players at a time
+* Add capability that would provide for up to 3 simultaneous players
-* Include final jeopardy round.
-Allow player to bid any amount of an existing points points balance (similar to the wagers seen on the TV gameshow)
+* Include second and final jeopardy rounds to this MVP version.
+Allow players to bid any amount of their existing total points score (similar to how wagers are made on the actual TV gameshow)
 * Add two daily doubles (randomly selected panels)
-* Allow for timed responses and pointsValue deductions when timed-out (say 20,000ms))
+* Enable timed user input responses along with pointsValue deductions when timed-out (say 20,000ms) and no *questionResponse* submission
 * Update gameboard and background styling to appeal to more users
+* Include audio after page loads with the moniker "This is Jeopardy!"
 * Consider other versions geared to the education of elementary school students.